davidtaing/davidtaing.github.io/_posts/2021-09-27-Building-A-Real-Estate-Application.md

 ## Ten Thousand Foot View

-I plan on building the following three APIs for my backend.
+I want to have some separtion of concerns, so the project will be split into the three components below.
 - The Core API - Handles the core property management functionality outlined above,
 - The Users API - AuthN & AuthZ,
 - The Mailing API - Allows our users to send single or batch emails or sms to others.
 This should only be available to real estate agents and not available to landlords and tenants.